Britta Böhler: Member of the Senate

-In November 2006, Böhler announced that she wanted to run for senate as a member of the GreenLeft party.
+In November 2006, Böhler announced her candidacy for Senate as a member of the GreenLeft party.
 In 2006, she had advised the Socialist Party on their election program.
 She changed to GreenLeft because "self realization and the individual take a central place in their program and because the party pays close attention to the conservation and defense of the principles of the Rechtsstaat".
 In February 2007 she was placed on second place on the list, behind Tof Thissen.
 In order to run for office, Böhler had to obtain Dutch citizenship.
 She was elected to the Senate in 2007.

-In the Senate, Böhler manages the portfolios of finance, defense and justice and agriculture.
-She held her maiden speech on the law on police records.
+In the Senate, Böhler managed the portfolios of finance, defense and justice and agriculture.
+She gave her maiden speech on the law on police records.

-She is a member of the committees on European Cooperation, Finance, Justice, Agriculture, Nature and food quality, Social affairs and employment, Defense, Development cooperation and housing, Spatial planning and the environment / housing and integration, as well as the committee on Justice and Home Affairs Council, which oversees Police and Judicial Co-operation in Criminal Matters of the European Union.
+She was a member of the committees on European Cooperation, Finance, Justice, Agriculture, Nature and food quality, Social affairs and employment, Defense, Development cooperation and housing, Spatial planning and the environment / housing and integration, as well as the committee on Justice and Home Affairs Council, which oversees Police and Judicial Co-operation in Criminal Matters of the European Union.